lagz-1/riscv-gnu-toolchain/README.md

 ***

-## 1. Download the file riscv-gnu-toolchain.tar.gz to your ubuntu
+## 1. Download the file to your ubuntu
   I have provided the download link for the file below, so you don't have to pull the mirror from GitHub (which can be subject to your internet speed and sometimes fail to fetch).
   Once you download and unzip it on your Ubuntu, you can proceed with the *configuration* (../configure) and *compilation* (make) directly.